-Her prints are small usually 5 cm x 5cm, drawing the viewer into the intimacy of the moment.
+Her prints draw the viewer into the intimacy of the moment.
 Etchings are hand coloured and each an individual exploration of the theme within the print.
 The subjects of her etchings echo her painting concerns.
-As well as being a member of Art Space she has been a member of Omega Printmakers for the last 7 years.
+As well as being a member of Art Space she is also a member of Omega Printmakers

 In pursuing the theme of the domestic, she is also interested in the social history of domestic china, and has continuing research in photographing the sites of the former Stoke on-Trent Potteries and their products.
 Her interest is in the day-to-day items, now relegated to charity shops and similar, discarded in favour of the more modern but which was probably (as so much has survived) saved for “best” and witnessed the highlights and tragedies of their original owners’ lives.

-She is influenced in her work by the political and popular references and comments of Kitaj and Caulfield, remembering also the relegation of promising women such as Pauline Boty, not playing the game by being beautiful as well as talented.
+She is influenced in her work by the political and popular references and comments of Kitaj and Caulfield.

 Download this page as a PDF here